HaxeFoundation/HaxeManual/content/05-expression.md

 <!--label:expression-constants-->
 ### Constants

 Constants are values which are immutable.
-These values can be used as `static inline` variables and default values for function arguments.
+These values can be used as [inline variables](class-field-inline#inline-variables) and [default values for function arguments](types-function-default-values).
 All constants are [literals](expression-literals), except for argument-less enum constructors:

 Example | Type  | Note
  --- | --- | --- | ---